dappcenter/relayer-proto/README.md

 - Cleanup formatting of comments for all pages
 - Setup Test runs and builds w/ Circle CI
 - Replace eventemitter w/ servicebus? (or some kind of managed pubsub)
+- fix `npm run build` to not fail if logs exist

 ### Additional Notes